 At the south easternmost edge of Greek dominion, spreads out the calm beauty of Kastellorizo.
-Belying former grandeur the island of Megisti, as it is officially known even from ancient times, derives its name from the Greek word meaning "largest" because it happens to be the largest island in a picturesque cluster surrounding it.
+The island of Megisti, as it is officially known even from ancient times, derives its name from the Greek word meaning "largest" because it happens to be the largest island in a picturesque cluster surrounding it.
 The total area of this "polynesia" (island complex) is 11.9 square Kms.
 It is a mountainous and rocky island.
-The colorful capital and port is built amphitheatrically around a windless bay on the north western coast.
+The colourful capital and port is built amphitheatrically around a windless bay on the north western coast.

 Little is known concerning the islands ancient history due to the few written accounts referring to it and the fewer still systematic excavations carried out on Kastellorizo.
 Neolithic tools, pre-historic walls, stone hewn tombs, a gold crown from the Mycenaean period, Doric inscriptions and other findings pay witness to the fact that the island has been inhabited continuously from very ancient times.

 Today Kastellorizo has a population of 275 inhabitants.
 This is the number that remained from the 15.000 that there were at the turn of the twentieth century.
 It comprises in itself a separate municipality and belongs to the province of Rhodes.
 The locals main activities are tourism and fishing.

 The town has fine two and three storeyed buildings, built in accordance with the local architecture.
 Above all, it provides the visitor with the beauty of an idyllic landscape and the nostalgia of a past glory.
 The islands greekness is attested to by its buildings, by the simple "ageaopelagitiki" -Aegean-Sea look of the settlement, by the archaic character of the local dialect and by the spirit of its inhabitants.